uberFoo/cuckoo/README.md

 I don't want to go deep here.
 I'd mostly just like to introduce the boxen and lines.

+_aside: I've got a book on category that I'll actually be able to understand.
+I wonder if the boxen are categories and the lines functors?
+I have a feeling..._

 Think of the boxen as _objects_.
 Or, maybe Classes would be more appropriate today.
 I often use object to mean class, and instance to mean object.